How to get a UK expat mortgage

 That’s not a rate of interest you want to be sitting on for any length of time, so you need to remortgage.

 Unless you return regularly to stay in the property (see below: CAN YOU QUALIFY AS A NON-EXPAT UK BORROWER?) you’ll now be applying for a mortgage as an expat.

 Market-leading rate to remortgage Singapore expats’ UK investment properties

 Our clients needed to remortgage their house rented out in the UK: their fixed-rate term had come to an end and the mortgage had reverted to their lender’s (high) standard variable rate.

-We found them 2.99%, interest-only, fixed for two years (they didn’t want to be tied in for longer).
+We sourced finance for them at 2.99% APR, interest-only, fixed for two years (they didn’t want to be tied in for longer).

 The fees were £500 lower, and we knew this offer could proceed.
 Plus the solicitors we recommended were inexpensive, and very efficient.
 Read more »